ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 - `megals` - Just like ls on your computer to list directories and files
 - `megadf` - Just like df on your computer to show the storage consumption
 - `megacopy`- to sync a local directory with cloud or vice versa

+# Fun Stuff
+Yes, we need to indulge sometimes.
+Writing is not an easy job.
+Mind needs to relax.
+What's better than music ?

+## Music
+Simple console command `play` can play any mp3 or .ogg files.
+Prefer .ogg as its open source v/s mp3 which I guess is a proprietary format.

+## Download music from YouTube

+You can download YouTube  videos  with `youtube-dl <youtube url>` and then rip the audio piece with `ffmpeg`.
+To make it simple, let `ffmpeg` handle the codecs with command below

+	ffmpeg -i videofile.mp4 -vn -acodec libvorbis audiofile.ogg (-i is for input video file; -vn is nor no video; -acodec allows ffmpeg to determine the audio format of the input vidio file on and libvorbis helps to make it .ogg )

+You can use `-acodec libmp3lame` and change the extension of output file to mp3 for mp3 encoding.
+Both `youtube-dl` and `ffmpeg` are available on Slackbuilds.org

+If you don't want to copy the urls of the YouTube videos from a graphical interface, the easiest way is  to use `gvsearch` and pass on the url to `youtibe-dl`

+	youtube-dl "gvsearchX:search tag"
+	(X stands for the number of hits you want to pass on ..typically 1)